andrelotto/andrelotto/README.md

 ## Hello guys, what's up? :)

 :octocat: Welcome to my Github profile.
-My name is André Otto and I'm 36 years old.
+My name is André Otto aka Otto and I'm 36 years old.

 <p> <samp> I love technology and how it can transform people's lives. <br>Because this, I'm computing, science, innovation and tech lover.  🐱‍💻❤ </p>